Bastien Héry

-Bastien Charles Patrick Héry (born 23 March 1992) is a professional footballer who plays as a midfielder.
+Bastien Charles Patrick Héry (born 23 March 1992) is a retired professional footballer who played as a midfielder.
 Born in France, he plays for the Madagascar national team.

 Club career

 Early career

 Born in Brou-sur-Chantereine, France, Héry started playing football when he was six and joined US Torcy.
 Héry then joined Paris Saint-Germain.
 Héry revealed he went on a trial at Toulouse, Strasbourg and Auxerre.

 After two years at PSG since turning professional, Héry was released by the club before joining EFL Championship club Sheffield Wednesday in the summer of 2012.
 Héry stated moving to England helped him cope leaving PSG.

 Rochdale

 Having been unable to break into the Sheffield Wednesday side Héry joined League Two side Rochdale on 8 May 2013 on a free transfer.
 Upon joining Rochdale, Héry was given the number fourteen shirt.

 He made his professional debut on 6 August 2013 in a Football League Cup match at Doncaster Rovers.
 Soon after, Héry spoke about his move to Rochdale, quoting: "Last season at Sheffield Wednesday I only played in the development squad so this is my first experience of first team football and I'm enjoying it.
 I have learnt more in three months here playing first team football than I did during one year with the development squad."
 Héry scored his first goal for the club on 12 October 2013, in a 3–0 win over Newport County.
 After only making twelve appearances that season, Rochdale were promoted to League One.
 Héry signed a new two-year contract with Rochdale on 27 June 2014.

 In 2014–15 season, Héry scored his first goal of the season, in a 3–2 win against Swindon Town on 21 October 2014.
 In his second season at Rochdale, Héry made twenty-eight appearances and scoring once in all competition, as Rochdale remained in League One for another season.

 Héry was subject to a media report in February 2015 which suggested that he had called the town of his home club a "dump", Héry denied the report was accurate and stated he had been misquoted by the French media from which the interview was conducted.
 On 24 June 2015, Héry left Rochdale by mutual consent.